kcarnold/cs344/content/project/index.md

 -   replicate, critique, and extend (part of) a published work

-    -   see <https://paperswithcode.com/> for some examples
+    -   see <https://paperswithcode.com/> for some examples.
+Their [newsletter](https://paperswithcode.com/newsletter) is particularly approachable.

     -   see proceedings of general conferences like NeurIPS, ICML, ICLR, ..., or domain-focused conferences: text (EMNLP, ACL), speech and music (ISMIR, InterSpeech), computer vision (ICCV, SIGGRAPH), recommender systems (RecSys), etc.